Field dressing and cooking a puff adder

 • A Leatherman or pair of pliers comes in handy for skinning

-• Puff adder meat tastes deliciously
+• Puff adder meat tastes delicious.

 We appreciate your opinion